WHTaylor/dotfiles/Documents/cv.md

     - Set priorities for myself and a junior developer on the project, as well as onboarding them onto the project and providing support throughout.
     - Coordinated with related teams to improve integrations and processes.
   - Substantially improved performance of Java EE and ASP.NET web services/apps.
+  - Supported junior developers.
   - Standout projects:
     - Implemented a web app for browsing/editing experimental metadata.
 Provided a faster, clearer and more featureful interface than an existing (abandoned) application.
     - A suite of end-to-end tests for a distributed data pipeline.
 Improved development velocity and stability.
     - A metadata extractor for nexus files.
-Enabled the possibility of a much simpler deployment pipeline.
+Significantly reduced the complexity of our deployment pipeline.
     - A template compiler for a subset of Apache Freemarker in .NET.
 Improved development velocity and correctness.

 _**Graduate Software Engineer at STFC** August 2018 to August 2020_